 Because… if I didn’t mention trans women who haven’t had bottom surgery as a potential dating/mating options for straight-identified men who are into dicks but not dudes (IDBND)… someone surely would’ve jumped into the comment thread to accuse me of erasing trans women in my response.
 But including trans women who haven’t had bottom surgery in my response… and not erasing those trans women… I’m complicit in the fetishization of trans women as perpetuated by porn.

 Paradise’s critique assumes that all trans women want bottom surgery.
 That’s not true.
 (Not all trans men want bottom surgery either.)
 Now, the fact that a trans woman hasn’t had bottom surgery isn’t proof that a trans woman is comfortable using the genitals she was born with and/or being with someone who is into the genitals she was born with.
-But trans women have sexual agency, which means trans women free to reject men — straight or otherwise — who creep them out for whatever reason.
-And if a particular guy is honest about his interest in dick and that makes a particular trans woman uncomfortable and/or makes her feel sad about the surgery she wants and hasn’t been able to access due to the barriers Paradise describes, she obviously won’t enjoy hooking up with that guy and therefore shouldn’t hook up with that guy.
+But trans women have sexual agency, which means trans women are free to reject men — straight or otherwise — who creep them out for whatever reason.
+And if a guy is honest about his interest in dick and that makes a trans woman uncomfortable and/or makes her feel sad about the surgery she wants and hasn’t been able to access due to the barriers Paradise describes, she obviously won’t enjoy hooking up with that guy and therefore shouldn’t hook up with that guy.
 And if she finds herself in bed with a guy who hid the ball — that is, with a guy who wasn’t honest about being IDBND — she should show him the door.
 (The days when a trans woman had to settle for any guy who would have her are long over!
 Trans women shouldn’t go into hookups/dating/mating with an outdated scarcity mindset, but with an up-to-date and empowering abundance mindset.)

 And – honest question — who makes a better sex partner (casual or otherwise) for the kind of trans woman who hasn’t had bottom surgery and doesn’t want bottom surgery: A guy who’s into her and her dick?
 Or a guy who’s into her despite her dick?